You County

-You County (攸縣 (攸县, Yōu Xiàn)) is a county in Hunan Province, China; it is under the administration of Zhuzhou City.
+You County (攸縣 (攸县, Yōu Xiàn)) is a county in Hunan Province, China, under the administration of Zhuzhou City.
 Located on the south eastern margin of the province, the county is bordered to the north by Xiangdong District, Pingxiang City of Jiangxi, Liling City and Zhuzhou County, to the west by Hengdong County, to the south by Chaling County, and to the east by Lianhua County of Jiangxi.
 You County covers an area of 2,649 km2, and as of 2015, it had a registered population of 819,845.
 The county has 13 towns and 4 subdistricts under its jurisdiction; the county seat is at Chunlian Subdistrict (春联街道).